Book an appointment using SetMore

 Did you and your spouse rarely, if ever, discuss financial matters like retirement during your marriage?
 If so, then you can count yourself among the many, many Americans who are in the same boat as you.
 With the hurried pace of our day-to-day lives, it is not uncommon to focus on other, more pressing issues than down the road topics like retirement.

-If you are contemplating a divorce, it may be worthwhile to look at a paycheck that your spouse receives to see if there is money being taken out to go towards a retirement plan of some sort.
+If you are contemplating a divorce, consider examining your spouse’s paycheck to see if deductions are being made for a retirement plan.
 If your spouse is a member of the military, then it is likely that their pension will send out periodic statements to your home and have a notation on each paycheck with the amount stated, which goes to their pension fund.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan